hassanmohaideen/InterviewPrep/README.md

 * Top down
   * You put the conditional check BEFORE recursively going down into each child node
 * Bottom up
-  * You put the conditional check AFTER recursilvely going down into each child node
+  * You put the conditional check AFTER recursively going down into each child node
+* When determining whether to go top down or bottom up think about how you would solve the question.
+  * Do you need information from the bottom nodes to resolve the current node?
+  * Do you need information from the top node to resolve the current node?
 * Getting the height of a tree is easy!
 ```java
 private int height(TreeNode root) {